 When a Preparative Meeting, through a clearness process with its Committee of Care, feels ready to become a Monthly Meeting, it sends a letter to the Clerk of the Monthly Meeting requesting a change in status.
-The Monthly Meeting forwards the letter to the Yearly Meeting.
 The letter states why the Preparative Meeting wishes to become a Monthly Meeting and why it feels it is ready for this step.
-If the Monthly Meeting concurs, it forwards this request and a Minute of Agreement to the Clerk Presiding and Interim Meeting Clerks of Baltimore Yearly Meeting.
-The Interim Meeting considers the request and forwards s a recommendation to the Yearly Meeting in session.
-In the time between the first reading at session approves Interim Meeting and Annual Session, Friends are encouraged to visit the Preparative Meeting.
-At the next Annual Session, Friends consider whether to approve the establishment of that the new Monthly Meeting.
+If the Monthly Meeting concurs, it forwards this request and a Minute of Agreement to the Presiding and Interim Meeting Clerks of Baltimore Yearly Meeting.
+Interim Meeting considers the request and forwards a recommendation to the Yearly Meeting in session.
+In the time between the first reading at Interim Meeting and Annual Session, Friends are encouraged to visit the Preparative Meeting.
+At the next Annual Session, Friends consider whether to approve the establishment of the new Monthly Meeting.